MicrosoftDocs/azure-dev-docs/java/migration-overview.md

 You should complete this effort before you start any migration.

-## Inventory current capacity and utilization
+## Inventory current capacity and resource usage

-Document the hardware of the current production server(s) as well as the average and peak request counts and resource utilization.
+Document the hardware of the current production server(s) plus the average and peak request counts and resource usage.
 You'll need this information to provision resources in the service destination.

 ## Migration guidance